 Rear-end at a speed differential of 40 mph is a major-injury crash.
 When a commercial truck is in the chain, it’s a multi-vehicle event.

-This pattern shows up in the broader SR-347 corridor data that I pulled from ADOT’s reporting.
+This pattern shows up in the broader SR-347 corridor data.
 The interchange concentrates the problem.

 The Truck Factor